 Hull KR ready to fight until final minute vs St Helens in Super League semi-finals, says coach Willie Peters

-Willie Peters says his Hull KR side are going to have to produce their best performance to beat St Helens in the semi-finals as they target the treble for 2025; watch both Betfred Super League semi-finals live on Sky Sports on October 3 and 4
+Willie Peters says his Hull KR side are going to have to produce their best performance to beat St Helens in the semi-finals as they target the treble for 2025; watch the Betfred Super League semi-final on Sky Sports on Saturday

-Hull KR will be the firm favourites when they welcome St Helens in the Betfred Super League semi-finals on Saturday night and coach Willie Peters wants his team to replicate the "mentality" Saints displayed last week.
+Hull KR will be the firm favourites when they welcome St Helens in the Betfred Super League semi-final on Saturday and coach Willie Peters wants his team to replicate the "mentality" Saints displayed last week.

 It has been a remarkable season for the Robins, claiming two historic trophy wins so far and targeting a third if they can make it into the Grand Final at Old Trafford.